-Need extra help?
-Let’s answer some of the most commonly asked questions.
-And, remember, if you ever want to talk to a real person, we’re here waiting for your call.
+Need extra help with your printing job?
+We’ve put together answers to some of the most common printing FAQ.
+Remember, if you ever want to talk to a real person, we’re always here waiting for your call!

 Want to Talk to Someone Instead?